FAQ about the Great Plain Squares Dance Class

 What do I learn in those eight months?

-The program of calls for those eight months are called Mainstream, and you will be dancing right away with each week building on the previous week's dancing.
+The program of calls for those eight months are called Basic and Mainstream, and you will be dancing right away with each week building on the previous week's dancing.
 You will learn that square dancing energizes the body and the mind and that your daily cares drop away while you are at the dance.
 You will learn that square dancers are very friendly and will be delighted to teach you what they know.

 Where do I park?